LuPro/Kastl/README.md

 _LED Driver_

+- [IMPORTANT] initialize all pins according to the 4 Meschik rules [IMPORTANT]
 - timeout between gestures (on/off shouldn't happen more often than eg 2 seconds)
 - look into the alpha channel stuff -> global alpha (where is alpha edited/overruled?)
 - look into the order of the color channels and possibly correct the order in the data protocol (RGBa or aBGR?)